smcolash/proximity/README.md

 ## Configuration

-The proximity monitor equired several items of configuration.
+The proximity monitor requires several items of configuration.
 - A list of access points and passwords to try to use (makes it more portable).
 - A list of devices (arbitrary name, WiFi MAC ID, and idle time) to monitor.
 - An IFTTT Webhook key.